smd111/Gaze_check-windower-addon/README.md

 test_mode  -- will toggle on or off test mode to show in chat ability id's that do not trigger as a gaze(this is the info we need if there is a gaze that does not get processed)

            -- when reporting this info example:
            --       Missing Gaze attacks
            --       ID=292 NAME=Blank Gaze

+           -- if its a long duration gaze attack please include the --       Perm Gaze end data =

 Example: gzc auto_point